google/hat-backup/README.md

 - Have the blobstore thread(s) talk to external thread(s) to isolate communication with external storage.
 - Make the API used for talking to the external storage easy to change (put it in separate put/get/del programs).
 - Add encryption through NaCL/sodiumdioxide; preferably as late as possible.

+**Future Wishlist: (not blocking first release)**
+- Output a dot graph over current hash trees to show dependencies and reuse.
+- FSCK style metadata verification ("check" subcommand?).
+- Commit snapshots while indexing them (possibly through "weak" snapshots that are ignored by GC).
+The purpose is to allow checking out a partial snapshot.
+- Add "--pretend" to all subcommands and have it give a signal as to what would happen without it.

 ## Building from source
 First, make sure you have the required system libraries installed: